 Stack group deployment options

-You can specify the maximum number or percentage of target accounts in which an operation is performed at one time.
-For example, if you are deploying stacks to five target accounts within two regions, setting MaxConcurrentCount to 3 or MaxConcurrentPercentage to 60 will deploy stacks to three accounts within the first region, then the other two accounts within the first region, before moving on to the next region and performing the same operation.
+You can specify the maximum number or percentage of execution accounts in which an operation is performed concurrently.
+Assume that you are deploying stacks to five execution accounts within two regions.
+If you set MaxConcurrentCount to 3 or MaxConcurrentPercentage to 60, ROS deploys stacks to three accounts within the first region, and then to the other two accounts within the first region.
+Then, ROS moves on to the next region and performs the same operation.

-If the specified MaxConcurrentPercentage does not represent a whole number of your specified accounts, ROS rounds down.
-For example, if you are deploying stacks to five target accounts, and you set MaxConcurrentPercentage to 50, ROS deploys two stacks concurrently.
+If the specified MaxConcurrentPercentage parameter does not represent a whole number of your specified execution accounts, ROS rounds down.
+For example, if you are deploying stacks to five execution accounts, and you set MaxConcurrentPercentage to 50, ROS deploys two stacks concurrently.

-You can specify the maximum number or percentage of stack operation failures that can occur per region, beyond which ROS stops the operation automatically.
-For example, if you are creating stacks in five target accounts within two regions, setting FailureToleranceCount to 2 or FailureTolerancePercentage to 40 means that a maximum of two stack creation failures can occur in a region without stopping the operation.
-If stack creation fails in a third target account within the same region, ROS stops the operation.
-If the number of target accounts in which stack creation fails exceeds 2 in neither regions, ROS considers the operation successful.
+You can specify the maximum number or percentage of stack operation failures that can occur per region, beyond which ROS stops an operation.
+For example, if you are creating stacks in five execution accounts within two regions and you set FailureToleranceCount to 2 or FailureTolerancePercentage to 40, ROS does not stop the operation until a third stack creation failure occurs in a region.
+If stack creation fails in a third account within the same region, ROS stops the operation.
+If the number of accounts in which stack creation fails exceeds 2 in neither regions, ROS considers the operation successful.

-If the specified FailureTolerancePercentage does not represent a whole number of your specified accounts, ROS rounds down.
-For example, if you are deploying stacks to five target accounts, and you set FailureTolerancePercentage to 50, ROS allows a maximum of two target accounts in which stack creation can fail.
+If the specified FailureTolerancePercentage parameter does not represent a whole number of your specified execution accounts, ROS rounds down.
+For example, if you are deploying stacks to five execution accounts and you set FailureTolerancePercentage to 50, ROS allows a maximum of two execution accounts in which stack creation fails.

-Configuring the preceding parameters helps to control the time and number of failures allowed to successfully perform stack group operations, and to prevent you from losing stack resources.
+The preceding parameters help you control the time and number of failures that are allowed to perform stack group operations, and prevent you from losing stack resources.